almlab/SmileTrain/doc/intro.rst

 Forward and reverse reads that came from the same molecule should have the same sequence ID.
 If they are long enough to overlap, they can be *intersected* or *merged*.
 In some cases, the merged read allows improved confidence of nucleotide values in the middle of the read where qualities are typically most poor.

 The pipeline currently supports merging with usearch.
 It should aim to also use Sonia's SHE-RA.

+The usearch page has a `decent explanation <http://www.drive5.com/usearch/manual/merge_pair.html>`_ of quality scores of merged reads.

 Demultiplexing
 --------------